Zeno and the Stoics

 The Stoics think the sage experiences a satisfaction the rest of us fools do not.
 We enslave ourselves with false beliefs about what is good and what is bad.
 Our lives as a result are filled with worry about whether we will get what we think is good and avoid what we think is bad, and we are distressed and unhappy when we fail to achieve or avoid these things.

-When the fool assents to an impulsive impression, because he has false beliefs about what is good and what is bad, his assent issues in an "excessive impulse" (ὁρμὴ πλεονάζουσα).
-If, for example, you you get the impression that you are not going to recover from your illness, you find this impression extremely distressing if you wrongly believe that your death is bad.
+When the fool assents to an impulsive impression, as he has false beliefs about what is good and what is bad, his assent issues in an "excessive impulse" (ὁρμὴ πλεονάζουσα).
+Suppose, for example, you get the impression that you are not going to recover from your illness.
+You find this impression extremely distressing if you wrongly believe that your death is bad.
 When you assent, your impulse is excessive.
-You struggle to avoid to recover and thus avoid your death, and you are filled with worry as you see you are not succeeding.
+You struggle to regain your health in order to avoid your death, and you are filled with more and more worry as you see you are not succeeding.

 Perseus Digital Library: